Automatically designing CNN architectures using genetic algorithm for image classification: The Proposed Algorithm

 \subsection{Algorithm Overview}

 Algorithm~\ref{alg_framework} shows the framework of the proposed algorithm.
 Specifically, by giving a set of predefined building blocks of CNNs, the population size as well as the maximal generation number for the GA and the image classification dataset, the proposed algorithm begins to work, through a series of evolutionary processes, and finally discovers the best architecture of the CNN to classify the given image dataset.
 During evolution, a population is randomly initialized with the predefined population size, using the proposed encoding strategy to encode the predefined building blocks (line~\ref{alg_framework_line1}).
 Then, a counter for the current generation is initialized to zero (line~\ref{alg_framework_line2}).
 During evolution, the fitness of each individual, which encodes a particular architecture of the CNN, is evaluated on the given dataset (line~\ref{alg_framework_evo_line1}).
-After that, the parent individuals are selected based on the fitness, and then generate new offspring by the genetic operators (line~\ref{alg_framework_evo_line2}).
-Then, a population of individuals surviving into the next generation are selected by the environmental selection from the current population (line~\ref{alg_framework_evo_line3}).
+After that, the parent individuals are selected based on the fitness, and then generate new offspring by the genetic operators including the crossover and mutation operators (line~\ref{alg_framework_evo_line2}).
+Then, a population of individuals surviving into the next generation is selected by the environmental selection from the current population (line~\ref{alg_framework_evo_line3}).
 Specifically, the current population is composed of the parent population and the generated offspring population.
 Finally, the counter is increased by one, and the evolution continues until the counter exceeds the predefined maximal generation.
 As shown in Fig.~\ref{fig_ga_flow}, the proposed algorithm follows the standard pipeline of a GA (the phases of selection, crossover and mutation, and the offspring population shown in Fig.~\ref{fig_ga_flow} are collectively described in line~\ref{alg_framework_evo_line2} of Algorithm~\ref{alg_framework}).

-Note that, the genetic operator is composed of the crossover and mutation operations.
+Please note that GAs only provide a unified framework to solve optimization problems with their inherent biological mechanism.
+When GAs are used in practice, their components regarding the biological mechanism must be specifically designed based on the particular problems to be solved.
+In the proposed algorithm, we carefully design the variable-length encoding strategy, acceleration components and genetic operators (they are also highlighted in bold in Algorithm~\ref{alg_framework}), to assure the effectiveness and efficiency of the proposed algorithm in designing CNN architectures.